Lauszus/lauszus.github.io/index.md

 Hi, I'm <strong class="author-name" itemprop="name">{{ site.author.name }}</strong>, an <em itemprop="jobTitle">{{ site.author.job }}</em>.

 I have a passion, drive and skill set in the field of Electrical Engineering.
-I am currently pursuing my Master’s degree in Electrical Engineering as part of the Honours Programme at the Technical University of Denmark.
+I am currently employed at [Candela Speed Boat](http://candelaspeedboat.com).

 My main interests are embedded devices and control systems.
 I also have some experience in computer vision.
 I am strong at mathematics, solving complex problems and computer programming.
 I got advanced skills in C and C++ and competent with Python, Java including Android development, Matlab, C#, Bash, Perl, Verilog, VHDL and various others.